ukmars/ukmarsbot/renders/line-sensor/README.md

 ## Note ##

-The schematics and board layouts currently in this directory are for illustration, and do not necessarily form part of the documentation.
+The images currently in this directory are for illustration, and do not necessarily form part of the documentation.

-When the boards are released, the full Eagle files will be made available in the repository.
+Full Eagle files and PDF schematics are to be found in the eagle directory.

 Meanwhile, these files are presented for discussion and should not be regarded as definitive.